srvk/eesen/asr_egs/librispeech/README.md

-This dir contains fully fledged recipes to build end-to-end ASR systems using the Librispeech 100hr corpus corpus.
-These scripts will start by download the relevant training data and language models, complete training and decoding.
+This dir contains fully fledged recipes to build end-to-end ASR systems using the Librispeech 100hr corpus.
+These scripts will start by downloading the relevant training data and language models, then start/complete training and decoding.

 There are two recipes, illustrating max perturbation, stochastic and cascade dropout combination for a phoneme based system

 run_nml_seq_fw_seq_tw.sh  - max perturbation + stochastic dropout combo

 run_nml_seq_fw_step_2_nml_step_fw_seq_cascade.sh - max perturbation + cascade
                                                        dropout combo

 NOTE:

 - please create/link exp and tmp directories prior to running scripts.
+- these take a *long* time to run.